MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 1*

-This example subtracts one day from the following timestamp:
+This example subtracts one day from a following timestamp:

 ```
 subtractFromTime('2018-01-02T00:00.000Z', 1, 'Day')